LucernaSancta/advanced-snake/docs/textures/walls.md

     ```
 - Default used: `default.png`

-You can swap textures in the `walls.textures` variable of the `config.toml`
+You can swap textures in the `walls.textures` variable of the `config.json`

 ## 🎯 Tips for custom textures
 - Try starting from `default.png` as a template, then recolor, reshape, or stylize as you like.